 IPX can also help those who has compression in their heart or lungs causing breathing problems, which tends to be consequences from suffering from scoliosis.

 From early childhood, children must be educated on why they are born differently physically compare to other children and how they can take charge of their own health instead of focusing on the bad and negative side.

 Instead of subjecting themselves to occasions of being bullied or ridiculed due to their physical deformities; children can fight back by being conscientious in their physical correction for scoliosis .

 This can be done through the education of the correct spinal alignment and equip them with the knowledge of self-healing and self-correction using our IPX system to improve the scoliosis conditions.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Scoliosis, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Scoliosis, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.